mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 The transaction filename consists of a unique MMGen Transaction ID plus the non-change spend amount.

-As you can see, MMGen gives you complete control over your transaction inputs and change addresses.
+As you can see, MMGen Wallet gives you complete control over your transaction inputs and change addresses.
 This feature will be appreciated by privacy-conscious users.

 #### <a id="a_sg">Sign a transaction (offline computer)</a>